section-engineering-education/engineering-education/articles/rock-paper-scissor-online/index.md

 A variety of applications use Socket on the modern web.
-From simple chat applications to real-time databases.
-Even online multiplayer games use Socket under the hood.
+For example chat applications, real-time databases and online multiplayer games.
+All use Socket under the hood.

 ### Introduction
-This article focuses on building a web application that lets you play Rock Paper Scissor online with your friends.
+This article focuses on building a web application which lets you play Rock Paper Scissor online with your friends.
 A player has to create a room and share the unique Room ID with the other player.
 The other player can join the same room with this unique Room ID.
 Once both players have joined the room, they could start playing!

 There are two parts to this application,
 - Front-end: To keep things simple, the front-end is built on basic HTML, CSS, JS with jQuery.